 SCD1, a key Stearoyl-CoA Desaturase enzyme that inserts double bonds into acyl-CoA chains (A) is upregulated after tumor re-oxygenation.
-Data from microarray analysis (B), western blot (C) and qRT-PCR (D) were performed on tumor extracts.
-SCD1 expression was also validated in human breast cancer samples with a marked increase in both primary tumors and metastases after relapse to hormone or chemotherapy (E).
+Data from microarray analysis (B), western blot (D) and qRT-PCR (C) were performed on tumor extracts.
+The overexpression increase during the tumor regrowth in vivo (E).
+SCD1 expression was also validated in human breast cancer samples with a marked increase in both primary tumors and metastases after relapse to hormone or chemotherapy (F).